 If in doubt about which products are vegan or not, then use an Internet search to find out the vegan products shocked by Sainsbury's.
 Among the list, you will find a range of frozen goods that can be kept for months at a time (great for if you're running low on ideas for meals and inspiration for desserts), such as vegan pizza or vegetarian chilli, along with some household, beauty and health products, like Berocca energy vitamins and l'Oreal face cream.

 Also, as of November 2017, vegans can treat themselves to egg and dairy-free marshmallows, which come in pink and white, as well as a vegan whipped cream, which is said to go very well with a vegan hot chocolate!

-Learn more about cooking with these cooking classes.
+Learn more about cooking with these cooking classes near me.

 As previously mentioned, Sainsbury's candy ranges are quite substantial.
 In addition to those mentioned above, customers can also purchase tangy sour snakes, cola bottles, raspberry liquorice and cranberry and orange fudge bites.